 To implant the leads, patients are given local anesthesia and may also be sedated.
 Dr. Trujillo then inserts a hollow needle into the epidural space, through which the leads are passed.
 Patients awakened after the leads have been placed so that they can give Dr. Trujillo feedback on the placement.
 When all pain areas have been covered, the leads are connected to an external neurostimulator, which patients wear on a belt.

 The trial period typically lasts about a week.
 If the patient experiences sufficient pain relief and wishes to proceed, Dr. Trujillo will move forward with the procedure to add the spinal cord stimulation implant.
-If the patient does not wish to proceed, the leads and external device are removed.
+If the patient does not wish to proceed, the leads and external devices are removed.

-Spinal Cord Surgery
+Implantation Of Spinal Cord Stimulator

 The procedure to implant the device is similar to the trial procedure.
 Permanent leads are implanted, just as the temporary leads were.
 Once the permanent leads are in place, the generator is implanted via a small incision.
 Generators can vary in size, but the largest ones are about the size of a stopwatch.
 Generators may be implanted in the abdomen, upper buttocks, or upper chest, depending on the patient’s preferences.
 Wires are then tunneled through the body from the leads to the generator.
 Patients are given a controller to adjust the stimulation as needed.

 Because it is a surgical procedure, patients may need a few weeks or months to completely recover.
 The device is usually not visible under clothing.
 The devices typically last 10-25 years before replacement.